Read Heraclitus with voice, context, and method in the same frame.

 The strongest objection seems clear: whether a philosophy of change can avoid becoming so fluid that it cannot explain durable identity, knowledge, or law

 Perhaps.
-Yet even a limited view can remain powerful if it makes the world as ordered change, where stability is not denied but understood through tension, opposition, and transformation harder to ignore.
+Yet even a limited view can remain powerful if it keeps the world as ordered change, where stability is not denied but understood through tension, opposition, and transformation harder to ignore than it was before.

 Prompt 5: Identify several of Heraclitus's most enduring ideas and estimate their standing today.